Research

 Several studies in the past analyzed the complex nature of energy transfer in the incompressible MHD regime.
 We are interested in systems where compressible effects, e.g., shock fronts (from galaxy mergers in galaxy clusters), potentially are an important factor within the overall dynamics.
 For this reason, we have extended established analysis techniques to the compressible regime.
 The resulting framework has been published and the code is publicly available on GitHub at pgrete:energy-transfer-analysis.
 Eventually, this analysis allows us to quantify the compressibility effects in different regimes and supports the development of appropriate subgrid-scale models.

-More recently, we used the framework to quantify the effect of magnetic tension on the kinetic energy spectrum in driven, magnetized turbulence, see Grete et al. ApJ (2021).
+We also used the framework to quantify the effect of magnetic tension on the kinetic energy spectrum in driven, magnetized turbulence, see Grete et al. ApJ (2021).
 Our key finding is that the kinetic energy spectrum develops a scaling of approximately k−4/3 as the kinetic energy cascade is suppressed by magnetic tension.

 Subgrid-scale modeling of MHD turbulence